Skip to Main Content

 The Federal Work-Study Program, FWS, provides a method for students to earn funds that are used toward their education.
 The program is based on financial need and students must be accepted into the program to qualify.

+In order to qualify for the Federal Work Study Program students must apply for federal assistance through the Free Application for Federal Student Aid (FAFSA) program.
 The Free Application for Federal Student Aid is open to all students who have need.
 The program will determine if students qualify and how much money they will receive.
 The FWS program is administered through the student's school.
 Each school has a different amount of funds available to give out for the program.
+Generally, International or foreign students do not qualify for the Federal Work-Study program.

 • U.S. citizen